 For non-government agency employees undertaking direct care work who are not approved under Regulation 4(1) the district director will:

 If the carer is also a Department employee, DoCU will consult with Integrity Services Unit (ISU) and include ISU in the joint planning meeting.

-Carer investigations may involve multiple safety and wellbeing assessments and/or multiple districts.
+Carer investigations may involve multiple child safety investigations and/or multiple districts.

 The DoCU may have an additional coordination role in complex carer investigations involving multiple children across districts.